conjure-cp/conjure/docs/demonstrations.rst

 The following model ``gc3.essence`` uses additional decision variables to more precisely control how the reachability matrix should be computed.
 There are now multiple reachability matrices.
 Each corresponds to a specific maximum distance.
-The first matrix ``reach[0]`` expresses reachability in one step, and is simply the adjacency matrix of the graph.
+The first n by n matrix ``reach[0]`` expresses reachability in one step, and is simply the adjacency matrix of the graph.
 The entry ``reach[k,u,v]`` expresses whether v is reachable from u via a path of length at most 2**k.
+(Note: in this model a vertex cannot reach itself in zero steps, so a graph with a single vertex is not regarded as connected.)

 .. code-block:: essence